-The core curriculum consists of two full courses and nine half courses.
+The core curriculum consists of two full courses and eight half courses.
 These full courses are typically worth three credits each, whereas students earn 1.5 credits for half courses.
-For three of these half courses, students must choose one “flex core” option from each of three broad academic course categories: Organizations, Performance, and Markets.
 Beginning in the second term, students choose from over 200 elective offerings to complete the rest of the curriculum.
-Students may assemble their own elective sequences, but can also refer to lists that the school provides of recommended courses for common career paths such as entrepreneurship, healthcare, marketing, media, real estate, value investing and social enterprise.
+Students may assemble their own elective sequences, but can also refer to lists that the school provides of recommended courses for common career paths such as entrepreneurship, healthcare, marketing, media, real estate, value investing, and social enterprise.

-The tuition for the 2015-2016 school year is approximately $65,988.
-However, the total expected cost is $99,824 for the first year and $103,007 for the second year to account for additional fees associated with room and board, books and supplies, health services and insurance, and personal expenses.
+The tuition cost for the Columbia Business School full-time MBA is approximately $77,376 for first-year students.
+However, the total cost of attendance is $117,633 for the first year, which accounts for additional fees associated with room and board, books and supplies, health services and insurance, and personal expenses.

 CBS encourages U.S. citizens and permanent residents to apply for Federal Direct Stafford Loans or Federal Direct Graduate PLUS loans, which are available to students enrolled full or half time who maintain satisfactory academic progress.
 Domestic students can also apply for Columbia University institutional loans or for private, credit-based loans.
 The school offers private, credit-based loans to international students with a U.S. cosigner.

 Applicants must possess a bachelor’s degree.
 While there is no specific requirement for work experience, the majority of the class has at least one year of full-time work experience.